Search the Encyclopedia

 - The National Association for Music Education.
 "A Unique Collection of Musical Instruments."
 Music Educators Journal 51 (1964): 149.

-- Search for further sources on Jefferson and violins in the Thomas Jefferson Portal
+- Look for more sources in the Thomas Jefferson Portal on Jefferson and music.

 - 1. Randall, Life, 1:64.

 - 2. MB, 77. "… a Cremona more than a hundred years old."
 Nicholas Trist Memorandum, quoted in Randall, Life, 1:131.